henrihapponen/docxedit/README.md

 document = Document()

-# Replace all instances of the word 'Hello' in the document by 'Goodbye'
+# Replace all instances of the word 'Hello' in the document with 'Goodbye'
 docxedit.replace_string(document, old_string='Hello', new_string='Goodbye')

-# Replace all instances of the word 'Hello' in the document by 'Goodbye' but only
+# Replace all instances of the word 'Hello' in the document with 'Goodbye' but only
 # up to paragraph 10
 docxedit.replace_string_up_to_paragraph(document, old_string='Hello', new_string='Goodbye',
                                         paragraph_number=10)

-# Remove any line that contains the word 'Hello' along with the next 5 lines
+# Remove any line that contains the word 'Hello' along with the next 5 lines after that
 docxedit.remove_lines(document, first_line='Hello', number_of_lines=5)
 ```